K6NO/2_project_pagination-filter/README.md

+# Treehouse Full Stack Javascript Techdegree
-# Treehouse Pagination And Content Filter Project
+### Project 2 - Pagination And Content Filter Project

-In this project, you'll enhance the usability of a web page that has too much information.
-To make it easier to find information and read the page, you'll use progressive enhancement to add pagination.
+Enhance the usability of a web page by adding pagination.

-The page includes a list of 54 students.
-You need to add programming to display 10 students per page, and add buttons to jump between the lists of 10 students.
+* Display 10 records per page, add buttons to jump between the lists of records.

-Your solution should work for any number of student listings, whether there were 5, 25, 55 or 100 student listings.

-Optionally you can add a search bar to let users search the list of students for a particular student or students.
+* Add a search bar to let users search the list of records for a particular name.
+* Works for any number of records.